Not Recommended!

 The Phantom+ is a wired keyboard with a TKL or tenkeyless layout which means it lacks a numpad.
 It uses a tray mount which is not uncommon for gamery-looking budget boards of this caliber.
 There are two indicator LEDs right below the nav cluster for Caps Lock and Win key lock, the latter of which is different from the power LED on the Elite mode.

-Today, every single new switch that comes out is 5-pin which means you’ll have to individually chop off the plastic legs from each switch before you can put them in here.
-Mix that with the shoddy support of whether the switch will actually fit or not and this is just an unacceptable experience in 2024, for this class.
+Today, every single new switch that comes out is 5-pin, which means you’ll have to individually chop off the plastic legs of each switch before you can put them in here.
+Mix that with the shoddy support of whether the switch will actually fit or not, and this is just an unacceptable experience in 2024.

-Anyhow, the PCB has a standard 1.6mm thickness, and both the plate and PCB have no flex cuts.
+Anyhow, the PCB has a standard 1.6mm thickness and both the plate and PCB have no flex cuts.
 There are also no extra layout options.
-Tecware has put ample foam inside to help dampen the sound, though.
-You have your standard affair of plate foam, IXPE sheet, PCB foam, and bottom case foam.
-Most of the weight also comes from the steel plate.
+Tecware has put ample foam inside to help dampen the sound.
+You have your standard affair of plate foam, IXPE sheet, PCB foam and bottom case foam.

 The Fundamentals

-The Phantom+ has looked anything but impressive up till this point and unfortunately, its internals only continue the tragic tale.
+The Phantom+ has looked anything but impressive up till this point, and unfortunately, its internals only continue the same theme.

 Switches